cogilvy/Project-1-Practice-Assessment/README.md

 ## Getting Started

 1. Create an HTML/CSS/JS repl
-2. Copy the following code into your HTML file:
+2. In your repl, replace the HTML file with the code below:

 ```html
 <!DOCTYPE html>